Russell-S-Harper/FLT/README.md

 | exp2 |    6.6 |
 | log2 |    6.5 |

-(Note the maximum possible precision for FLT is 7.2 decimal digits.)
+(Note the maximum possible precision for FLT is 7.2 decimal digits, so `sin` and `cos` are "good enough".)

 - Researching CORDIC routines:
     - good results with `log2` (7.2 decimal digits), but at the expense of almost four times the number of floating point operations!